Levi999x/15.x-with-8.60/README.md

 # 15.x-with-8.60

-NOTE: This branch is for CIP Client.
+NOTE: This branch is only supported for OTCv8

 Hi,